Ursa (DC Comics): Comics

 Until 2006, the character of Ursa never appeared in the Superman comic books, but a similar character, named Faora, made several appearances in pre-Crisis Superman comics.
 Faora was a Phantom Zone villain who first appeared in Action Comics #471 (May 1977), Faora was introduced in the comics while the films were in production.
 Like Ursa, Faora hates men, with her being imprisoned in the Phantom Zone for killing 23 men in a concentration camp.

 In JSA Classified #3, Power Girl (who was unsure about her true origins, at the time) was confronted by an escaped prisoner, from the Phantom Zone.
 He claimed that Power Girl's true identity is Ursa, who had escaped the Zone with their help and promised to help the others escape.
-However, the prisoner was later revealed to be an illusion, created by the Psycho-Pirate.
+However, the prisoner was later revealed to be an illusion created by Psycho-Pirate.

 Action Comics #845 (January 2007), the second part of the "Last Son" arc by Geoff Johns and Richard Donner, introduced Ursa to the Superman comic book canon.
-This version of her contains elements similar to the originally released version of Superman II where she is in love with Zod.
-Zod and Ursa are the parents of Lor-Zod, a Kryptonian boy who Superman and Lois Lane adopted and named Chris Kent.
+This version of her contains elements similar to the originally released version of Superman II, where she is in love with Zod.
+Zod and Ursa are the parents of Lor-Zod, who was adopted by Superman and Lois Lane and named Chris Kent.

 Action Comics Annual #10 explores the backstory of the comic version of Ursa similar to her film counterpart.
 Lover of General Zod, and part of the Kryptonian guard, she believed that Non and Jor-El were right about Krypton's final fate, and sought to rebel against the Council.
 When Non was kidnapped, lobotomized and turned into a brute with minimal intelligence and unable to speak, Zod and Ursa snapped, instigating open rebellion, while Jor-El surrendered to the Council, eventually using the Phantom Zone projector upon the trio during the trial seen in the movie.
 Ursa stayed loyal to Zod, even in their "exile", and believing that Jor-El should have been able to save Krypton, or at least his lineage, agreed with Zod in pursuing and taking vengeance over the House of El.

-Ursa appears in another flashback alongside Zod in Action Comics #866.
-Here, she and Zod encounter Brainiac, who shrinks Kandor and kills Ursa's unit.
-Ursa and Zod have a son, Lor-Zod, who is abused due to his weak powers.
-As a result, Ursa is estranged from Lor, who arrives on Earth and is adopted by Clark Kent and Lois Lane.

 Ursa is reintroduced following The New 52 and DC Rebirth, which take place in a new continuity.
-In the 2024 miniseries Kneel Before Zod, Ursa is killed in battle with Khund pirates.
+In the series Kneel Before Zod, Ursa is killed in battle with Khund pirates.
+Zod manages to resurrect Ursa using a Kryptonian healing matrix, but she kills him, disagreeing with his plans.